-4. Responsibilities.
+5. Responsibilities.

 - a.
 All Health Care Providers, Medics, and Corpsmen will be familiar with the guidelines for prevention, monitoring, and management of hypothermia, as listed and described in Addendum A. - b.
 Additionally, all personnel involved in the care and evacuation of combat casualties will be familiar with alternative and field expedient hypothermia prevention, and treatment devices and methods described in Addendum A. - c.
-It is the trauma team leader's responsibility to ensure familiarity and appropriate compliance with this CPG.
+It is the trauma team leader's responsibility to ensure familiarity, appropriate compliance and PI monitoring at the local level with this CPG.

-5. References.
+6. References.

-- 1 DoD Directive 6000.12, "Health Services Operations and Readiness", 29 Apr 96 - 2 DoD Instruction 6430.2, "DoD Medical Standardization Board", 17 Mar 97 - 3 HA Policy: 06-005, "Defense-wide Policy on Combat Trauma Casualty Hypothermia Prevention and Treatment", 16 Feb 06 - 4 Marine Corps Center for Lessons Learned, "Hypothermia Incidence in Trauma Patients and Prevention/Mitigation Measures: Analysis of data and information from Operation Iraqi Freedom, September 2003 to November 2005," 5 Jan 06
+- DoD Directive 6000.12, "Health Services Operations and Readiness", 29 Apr 96. - DoD Instruction 6430.2, "DoD Medical Standardization Board", 17 Mar 97. - HA Policy: 06-005, "Defense-wide Policy on Combat Trauma Casualty Hypothermia Prevention and Treatment", 16 Feb 06. - 4 Marine Corps Center for Lessons Learned, "Hypothermia incidence in trauma patients and prevention/mitigation measures: Analysis of data and information from Operation Iraqi Freedom, September 2003 to November 2005," 5 Jan 06.

-Approved by CENTCOM JTTS Director and Deputy Director and CENTCOM SG
+Approved by CENTCOM JTTS Director, JTS Director and CENTCOM SG